Daddy Movie Review: A Poor Screenplay Is The Main Culprit In This Arjun Rampal Starrer!

 Technical Aspects

-Right from the drab chawls to the glittery bars, the filmmaker has put attention to minute detailing of the film.
+Right from the drab chawls to the glittery bars, the film-maker has put attention to minute detailing of the film.
 Jessica Lee Gagné and Pankaj Kumar's sepia toned frames lend a distinct flavour to the film.
 The editing scissors could have been a little more sharper to keep it gripping.

 Music